-The UnboundID Data Store provides a graphical web console for server management and monitoring that has the same functionality as that of the dsconfig command.
+The UnboundID Data Store provides a Management Console for server configuration and monitoring that has the same functionality as that of the dsconfig command.
 When logging on to the Management Console, the console does not persistently store any credentials for authenticating to the Data Store but uses the credentials provided by the user when logging in.
 When managing multiple data store instances, the provided credentials must be valid for each instance.